epsilon1797/Chat-application/readme.txt

 CHAT:
 -This is a chat application that can be used for local usage in a small network.
 It creates a local server and people connected to the network can do a group chat.

-Implementation Detail:

-1. The index page was designed with the help of Html and the file was named as index.php
-2. In the next step

 Tools:
 -Sublime text: Text Editor to write code for the website.
 -PhpmYADMIN: GUI based Database interface.